itsthea962/vbColourPicker/README.md

 A simple Colour Picker made in VB.NET

-A colour picker with all features such as HEX, R,G and B values of the pixel being hovered, zoom function, mouse postion and colour saving.
+A colour picker with all features such as HEX, R, G and B values of the pixel being hovered, zoom function, mouse postion and colour saving and more

 https://github.com/theo3334/vbColourPicker/releases has the releases including the latest stable and latest beta